Connect with us

 Civil servants’ homes in Ngara, Nairobi.
 PHOTO | FILE

-As the cost of land in Nairobi and other towns continue to rise, developers are increasingly shifting away from standalone houses and to high rise apartments.
+As the cost of land in Nairobi and other towns continues to rise, developers are increasingly shifting away from standalone houses to high-rise apartments.

 According to the Kenya Bankers Association (KBA) Housing Price Index, apartments accounted for 58.5 per cent of all the houses sold in the quarter ending June, as buyers were more inclined to the relatively affordable houses compared to standalone maisonettes and bungalows.